BT TV vs TalkTalk TV

 BT TV and TalkTalk TV are very similar in their basic services, with the only major difference coming with the slightly larger storage capacity of BT’s YouView set-top box.
 Both packages come with the option to bolt on Sky Sports and Sky Cinema.

-BT Superfast Fibre Unlimited + Weekend Calls + TV Entertainment
+BT Superfast Fibre + Weekend Calls + TV Entertainment with BT Sport

 - 50Mb average speed